-The Group 1 Relay work continued, and the Group 1 CIPP contract was issued and work began.
-Additionally, 4 manholes were adjusted to grade and 25 point repairs were completed.
+The Group 1 Relay work continued, and Group 1 CIPP contract commenced with work beginning (See Section 3.1 for details).
+Additionally, 2 manholes were adjusted to grade and 78 point repairs were completed.

 The Group 1 Relay and Group 1 CIPP work continued and was completed in the North and South Priority Rehabilitation Areas in accordance with the IRP.